aruhri/SLK-Mathe/README.md

 Die Kurse werden in LaTeX geschrieben.

-Selft-learning courses for several themes in mathematics in higher german schools.
+Self-learning courses for several themes in mathematics in higher german schools.